fl3shware/Lain-Bot/README.md

 ## Setup

+You'll need your own bot token from the [Discord Developer Portal](https://discord.com/developers/applications).
+Create an application, add a bot to it, and copy the token from the Bot tab.

-Lain-Bot reads your bot token from an environment variable instead of hardcoding it in the file.
+Lain-Bot reads the token from an environment variable instead of hardcoding it in the file:

 ```
-export DISCORD_BOT_TOKEN="your_token_here"
+export DISCORD_BOT_TOKEN="add_your_own_bot_token_here"
 ```

-You'll also need to enable **Server Members Intent** and **Message Content Intent** for your bot under the Bot tab in the Discord Developer Portal, or the bot won't start.
+You'll also need to enable **Server Members Intent** and **Message Content Intent** for your bot under the same Bot tab, or the bot won't start.

 ## Usage

 ```
-python3 main.py
+python3 src/main.py
 ```

 Once it's running and invited to your server, everything happens automatically in chat.
 Prefix is `=`.